Strider22/AnimeStudioScripts/utility/msLipSyncReadme.txt

 Installation
 ============
-- Copy msLipSync.lua into the script\menu\ directory of your choice.
+- Copy msLipSync.lua into the script\tool\ directory of your choice.
-- Copy the Utility\*.* files into the script\utility directory
+- Copy the Utility\*.* files into the script\utility directory It's recommended that you copy these files to the script directory in your user content location.

 Functionality
 =============